 About Kamakshi Amman Temple

-One of the eighteen Maha Shakti Peethas — where Sati's spine is said to have fallen — and the principal Sri Vidya centre of South India, situated in the temple-city of Kanchipuram 75 km from Chennai.
-The 6th-century Pallava-era sanctum is famous for the Bilahasa pradakshina that Adi Shankaracharya performed when he installed the Sri Chakra here.
+Sati's spine is said to have fallen at this spot — one of the eighteen Maha Shakti Peethas and South India's principal Sri Vidya centre.
+Kanchipuram, 75 km from Chennai.
+The 6th-century Pallava sanctum is best known for the Bilahasa pradakshina Adi Shankaracharya performed when installing the Sri Chakra before the idol.

 History